mdhaashim786/MyNewsApp/README.md

 * NavigationStack for modern navigation.
 * Lists are used while fetching news articles from the api & LazyVStack for a saved news articles list.
 * @StateObject & @FetchRequest to manage Core Data efficiently.
+* Content for offline article will load and save only after saving the article.

 ### 2️⃣  **Theming & Adaptability**